 Concrete Drum Mixer

 Stephen Stepanian was the Armenian-American who invented the truck-mounted, rotating, concrete drum mixer granting him the title “father of the ready-mix concrete industry”.
-Included among his other very useful inventions is the wrench.
+The wrench is included among his other very useful inventions.
 Stepanian was not even born in the US!
-He emigrated to Ohio in 1906 at the age of 24 and eventually founded his own company, the Arrow Concrete Company.
+He emigrated to Ohio in 1906 at the age of 24 and eventually founded his own company - Arrow Concrete Company.

 Waffle Ice Cream Cone

-Alex Manoogian, one last Armenian-American, invented the waffle ice cream cone so famously featured in ice cream shops around the world.
+Alex Manoogian, one last Armenian-American, invented the waffle ice cream cone that is so famously featured in ice cream shops around the world.
 Also, perhaps a bit more practically, he is the inventor who designed the single handle faucet and founded a faucet company featuring this new design.
-Manoogian also was not born in the US but immigrated as a refugee of the Armenian Genocide when he was 19 years old.
+Neither Manoogian was born in the US but immigrated as a refugee of the Armenian Genocide when he was 19 years old.

 Published January 11, 2018